-Diplomas are signed by the President, Honorary Secretary and when applicable the Dean of the Dental Faculty.
-They are then embossed with the College seal.
+Each Diploma is hand-signed by the President or Dean of the Dental Faculty, and Honorary Secretary, and then embossed with the College seal.

-As well as your name listed in the national newspaper, The Scotsman, we will also take some photographs of you receiving your diploma and post them on our Facebook site so that you can share your achievement with your friends and family.
+We will take a photograph of you receiving your Diploma scroll on stage and post them on our Facebook site which you can share with family and friends.

 Drinks Reception and Dinner

-Click here for a step-by-step account of how to attend an RCSEd Diploma Ceremony.
+Click here for a step-by-step account of how to attend a Diploma ceremony.